 you may have with us, it is a good practice to make sure you are using the correct access device (such as a card) or accessing the appropriate account for the transaction.
 Also, it is your responsibility to ensure the contributions, distributions, and other actions related to your HSA, comply with the law, including federal tax law.
 As always, we recommend consulting a legal or tax professional if you have any questions about managing your HSA.
 The terms of

 this disclosure are intended to work in conjunction with the HSA Agreement provided to you earlier.
 In the event of a conflict, the terms of the HAS Agreement control.
 You understand that your HSA is intended to be used for payment of qualified medical expenses.
 It is your responsibility to satisfy any tax liability resulting from use of your HSA for any purpose other than payment or reimbursement of qualified medical expenses.
 We do not monitor the purpose of any transaction to or from your HSA.
 Nor are we responsible for ensuring your eligibility for making contributions or ensuring withdrawals are used for payment or reimbursement of qualified medical expenses.
 Refer to your HSA Agreement

 for more information relating to the use of your HSA.

 • We do not charge for direct deposits to any type of account.

 • We do not charge for preauthorized payments from any type of account.

 Except as indicated elsewhere, we do not charge for these electronic fund transfers.

-- Terminal transfers - You can get a receipt at the time you make any transfer to or from your account using one of our automated teller machines or point-of-sale terminal.
+• Terminal transfers.
+You can get a receipt at the time you make a transfer to or from your account using an automated teller machine or point-of-sale terminal.
 However, you may not get a receipt if the amount of the transfer is $15 or less.

-- You will get a monthly account statement from us for your money market, NOW, SNOW, and checking accounts.
+You will get a monthly account statement from us for your money market, NOW, SNOW, HSA and checking accounts.